-There was a nice buzz around the place on the Saturday we went with pretty much every table apparently booked.
+There was a nice buzz around The Old House York on the Saturday we went with pretty much every table apparently booked.
 The dining space isn’t overcrowded with tables, as can often be the case; other diners close enough to contribute to the atmosphere, but not the conversation.
 The restaurant menu is lengthy and varied enough to form the basis of some involved decision making with some interesting produce listed.
 There’s also a bar menu with a selection of small plates and burgers for a more casual experience.

 Obviously I’d gone through the menu in detail prior to visiting, so ordering was a typically brisk affair with haddock scotch egg and Wagyu Bresaola first to be requested along with a couple of deep fried pickles to snack on.
 Scotch egg will always be a bit of a banana skin of a dish but this was an assured example, lighter than a meat version and with a soft yolk, and there was also a decent amount of haddock to enjoy with the creamed leeks.
 I was concerned that this would fall into the old fish cake trap of being bulked out with too much potato, but there was no sense of a lacking budget on this plate.
 The other starter of Wagyu Breseaola was equally generous and well developed with a blue cheese bonbon to shoot some salt through the plate.
 A light salad separated those elements without inundating the plate with redundant leaves and the meat remained the star attraction of this round with an abundance of flavour to go with its delicate texture.
 Those fried pickles made a satisfying few extra crunches of flavour too and would make a standard setting bar snack.